 Commenting on this announcement, Guillaume Poupard, Director General of ANSSI, said: “In line with France’s national cloud strategy outlined by the Government on May 17, cloud offers must achieve excellency in both performance and trustworthiness.
 Security criteria must be satisfied on every level, whether these are technical, operational or legal, and this is what ANSSI is aiming to certify through the SecNumCloud label.
 The overall ambition is to enable users to benefit from the best technologies that are run by trusted players from within an exclusively European legal framework and that these services provide unfailing security.
 With this in mind, ANSSI enthusiastically welcomes this ambitious project that meets these requirements.”

-Further details will be disclosed in due course following the finalisation of agreements between the parties and the obtaining of the necessary authorisations from the relevant authorities of this project.
+Further details will be disclosed in due course following the finalization of agreements between the parties and the obtaining of the necessary authorizations from the relevant authorities of this project.

 Get The Future You Want | www.capgemini.com